Transition of Magnetic Reconnection Regimes in Partially Ionized Plasmas: Simulation Results

 \section{Simulation Results}

 The top row of Figure 1 gives an overview of the reconnection rate evolution.
 In the strongly collisional limit ($\lambda_{\rm mfp,in}/d_{i0}=0.05$, top left panel), there is a clear stratification in reconnection rates based on ionization, with higher $\chi_0$ leading to earlier onset times and higher peak reconnection rates.
-Conversely, as the ion-neutral collisionality decreases ($\lambda_{\rm mfp,in}/d_{i0}=50$, top right panel), the system approaches a decoupled regime so that the temporal evolution and peak magnitude of the reconnection rates become largely insensitive to the ionization fraction.
-The onset time for fast reconnection in this five-moment model ranges from approximately $1500$ to $4700\Omega_{ci0}^{-1}$.
+Conversely, as the ion-neutral collisionality decreases ($\lambda_{\rm mfp,in}/d_{i0}=50$, top right panel), the system approaches a decoupled regime so that the temporal evolution and peak magnitude of the reconnection rates become largely insensitive to the ionization fraction. {The intermediate case \(\lambda_{\rm mfp,in}/d_{i0}=5\) shows a mild exception to the otherwise smoother ionization trend: the \(\chi_0=0.02\) and \(0.04\) runs reach slightly higher peak rates than the higher-ionization cases.
+This reversal is weak, and should not be interpreted as a separate scaling trend.
+Instead, once secondary plasmoids are present, their growth and merger can enhance the instantaneous reconnection rate in an impulsive manner, introducing uncertainty in the exact peak value achieved in a given run.} The onset time for fast reconnection in this five-moment model ranges from approximately $1500$ to $4700\Omega_{ci0}^{-1}$.
 These timescales are comparable to those reported in previous multi-fluid MHD simulations but are significantly longer than the characteristic onset times of $100$-$200\Omega_{ci0}^{-1}$ typically observed in fully kinetic simulations by \citet{JJAPOP,JJAPRL}.
 In addition to the inherent differences in onset between fluid and kinetic regimes, this discrepancy is likely largely attributable to the kinetic simulations being initialized with a thin current sheet with a half-thickness of $d_{i0}$.

 The row 2-4 of Figure 1 shows the current layer structures from selected runs.
 In this strongly neutral-dominated regime ($\chi_0=0.02$, second row), decreasing the collisionality (moving left to right) results in an increase in maximum outflow speeds and a transition in the current sheet structure, consistent with a transition from coupled to decoupled dynamics.
 At intermediate ionization ($\chi_0=0.1$, third row), structural changes are less significant.
 In the least collisional case (right panel), the early formation of secondary plasmoids becomes visible.
 In this three-fluid five-moment numerical investigation, dynamic plasmoid formation is generally more pronounced in low-collisionality or highly ionized runs during their nonlinear stages.
 For the highest ionization ($\chi_0=0.8$, bottom row), the outflow structure remains largely invariant across the range of collisionalities.
 This indicates that at high ionization fractions, the influence of ion-neutral collisions is negligible, and the system behaves similarly to the fully ionized limit.